mjawwad19/MKS21X-FinalProject/README.md

 Development Log:
 - Worked on Fraction class, mostly done with all the methods in there; also added extra methods needed.
+- Worked on the foundation for the Graph class